-13 Including the 1 new TA post signed with DG BUDG.
+14 Including the 1 new TA post signed with DG BUDG.

-14 In 2022 the CA posts were increased from 23 to 26, due to conversion of one of the two SNE posts to FGIV post and opening of 2 new FGIV posts charged against "other resources - 1 FGIV charged against EBA Academy funding and 1 FGIV charged against TCC 3rd country contributions.
+15 In 2022 the CA posts were increased from 23 to 26, due to conversion of one of the two SNE posts to FGIV post and opening of 2 new FGIV posts charged against "other resources - 1 FGIV charged against EBA Academy funding and 1 FGIV charged against TCC 3rd country contributions.

-15 Including the one additional CA post due to the European Solar Academy Contribution Agreement signed with DG GROW.
+16 Including the one additional CA post due to the European Solar Academy Contribution Agreement signed with DG GROW.

-16 Including the 3 new CA posts signed with DG BUDG, 3 contribution agreements signed on Solar Academy, CRM Facility, Advanced Material Academy, DG GROW, and excluding the 2 expiring EBA Academy and Innovate Together contribution agreements (+3+3-2).
+17 Including the 3 new CA posts signed with DG BUDG, 2 contribution agreements signed on Solar Academy, CRM Facility, Advanced Material Academy, DG GROW, and excluding the 1 expiring EBA Academy agreement (+3+2-1).

-Section III - Work programme 2025
+Section III - Work programme 2026